-Turning to Table 10, the evidence for breaks in AR parameters splits out along two groups of variables.
-For the production and employment variables, there is little evidence for breaks in AR parameters, as the posterior probability of the model with zero structural breaks is greater than 95% in all cases.
-For the inflation series, substantial posterior weight is placed on models with structural breaks in AR parameters, although there are some differences in the number of breaks.
-For core CPI inflation, substantial weight is placed on models with both one and two structural breaks in AR parameters, while for core PCE inflation nearly all posterior weight is placed on models with two and three breaks.
-For wage inflation, the highest probability model is one with no breaks in AR parameters, although substantial (43%) probability is placed on a model with 1 break.
+Turning to breaks in AR parameters, Table 9 shows that the evidence for such breaks is limited to the inflation series.
+For core CPI inflation, substantial weight is placed on models with one and two structural breaks in AR parameters, while for core PCE inflation nearly all posterior weight is placed on models with two and three breaks.
+For wage inflation, the highest probability is placed on one break in AR parameters, although substantial (48%) probability is placed on a model with no breaks.
 Overall, there seems to be strong evidence for structural breaks in the AR parameters of U.S. price inflation series, and less, though still substantial, evidence for such breaks in wage inflation.
 In terms of timing of breaks, Figure 2 shows that for the price inflation series, breaks in AR parameters are dated to two primary time periods, the mid-1960s and the early to mid 1990s.
-For wage inflation the breaks are dated in the 1970s and early 1980s.
+For wage inflation the breaks are dated to the early 1980s.